thomasokken/free42/mac/README.txt

 Free42 Decimal uses Hugh Steers' 7-digit base-10000 BCD20 library, which
 effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
 Each number consumes 16 bytes of memory.
-Free42 Binary uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such
+Free42 Binary uses the Mac's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such